AmitXShukla/AmitXShukla.github.io/blogs/vim/README.md

 and each grid has one file (let's call it a buffer). then having a bottom command bar, which shows you file and other information.

-now, let's jump right into now,
+let's jump right into now,

-as I mentioned before, there is command mode and Input mode. toggle between << i >> and << Esc >> will let user switch between VIM commands, input modes. in your command mode, start typing these commands and learn to move through text using above vocubalary.
+As I mentioned before, there is command mode and Input mode. toggle between << i >> and << Esc >> will let user switch between VIM commands, input modes. in your command mode, start typing these commands and learn to move through text using above vocabulary.

 - :help vim-script-info
 - :help functions